Skip to contents

 constr

-logical to indicate if the integral of the field over the domain is to be constrained to zero.
-Default value is FALSE.
+logical, default is FALSE, to indicate if the integral of the field over the domain is to be constrained to zero.

 debug